gvwilson/sensibleadventures/shapers.md

 *Avatar: The Last Airbender*,
 countless stories of talking animals, and my daughter.
-Each game has one or more *players* and one *director*.
+Each game has one or more *players* and one *Director*.
-Each player takes on the role of one character, while the director plays the part of all the non-player characters.
+Each player takes on the role of one character, while the Director plays the part of all the non-player characters.
-(The director is often an adult or the person who created the adventure.)
+(The Director is often an adult or the person who created the adventure.)

 ## Background